tonymorello/Dragg/README.md

 This callback is fired as soon as the mouse starts moving when dragging the element to its destination and it keeps firing as long as the mouse moves.
 Its default selector is the element directly under the mouse pointer at that point in time.
 During this stage you may want to highlight the target element or check whether the area you are currently on is your "drop zone".

-Additionally 2 events are fired, the `drag` event fired on the element that is being dragged around and the `dragover` event is fired upon the element directly underneath the mouse pointer at that point in time.
+Additionally 3 events are fired, the `drag` event fired on the element that is being dragged around and the `dragin` event is fired when the mouse enters an element and `dragout` when the mouse leaves an element.

 ### onDrop
 This is the last callback and it's fired when the mouse button is released.
 Its default selector is the element directly under the mouse at the time of the "drop".